Ismail Abdul Rahman

-Tun Dr. Ismail bin Abdul Rahman (إسماعيل بن عبدالرحمن; 4 November 1915 – 2 August 1973) was a Malaysian politician who served as the second Deputy Prime Minister of Malaysia from September 1970 to his death in August 1973.
+Ismail bin Abdul Rahman (إسماعيل بن عبدالرحمن; 4 November 1915 – 2 August 1973) was a Malaysian politician who served as the second Deputy Prime Minister of Malaysia from September 1970 to his death in August 1973.
 A member of the United Malays National Organisation (UMNO), he previously held several ministerial posts.

-Ismail has been called "the man who saved Malaysia" for his actions as Minister of Home Affairs after the May 13 incident of racial rioting in 1969.
+Ismail has been called "the man who saved Malaysia" for his actions as Minister of Home Affairs after the 13 May incident of racial rioting in 1969.

 Early life

 Ismail was born on 4 November 1915 in Johor Bahru, Johor.
 He was the son of Abdul Rahman Mohamed Yassin, who was of Buginese descent.
 Abdul Rahman was the first President of the Dewan Negara (Senate) of the Parliament of Malaysia, and also the first chairman of Malayan Banking.
-His maternal grandfather was Mohamed Salleh Abdullah, an ethnic Chinese convert to Islam and former State Treasurer of Johor.
-After Ismail's mother Zahara Abu Bakar, Abdul Rahman's wife, died in 1936, Abdul Rahman married Kamariah, the sister of Onn Ja'afar, the Menteri Besar (Chief Minister) of Johor.
+His maternal grandfather was Abu Bakar Abdullah, an ethnic Chinese convert to Islam and former State Treasurer of Johor.
+After Ismail's mother, Zaharah Abu Bakar, Abdul Rahman's wife, died in 1936, Abdul Rahman remarried Kamariah, the sister of Onn Ja'afar, the Menteri Besar (Chief Minister) of Johor.
 The remarriage was encouraged by Sultan Ibrahim of Johor, who sought to unite the Johor aristocracy by blood.
 Abdul Rahman himself almost became Menteri Besar according to Ismail, but failed because he "refused to indulge in intrigues".